MichaelCalabro/Chronicles/README.md

 # Chronicles
 Interactive Bible genealogy web page.

-Genealogy currently runs from Adam to 1 Chronicles 7 : 1
+According to the first book of Chronicles.

---NOT COMPLETE--
+1 Chronicles 1 : 1 - 1 Chronicles 8 : 1